Skip to content

 • evidence of your ability to undertake part-time study

-If your ideas are less focused, it is fine simply to explain in more general terms what you are hoping to get out of the course and why you would have the support of your employer in undertaking it now.
+If your ideas are less focused, it is fine simply to explain in more general terms what you are hoping to get out of the course and why you would have the support of your employer in undertaking it.

-Your statement should be no longer than two A4 pages in length.
+Your statement should be a maximum of 500 words in length.

 Who should I choose as my referees?